 While it’s a good idea to keep a regular schedule, it’s also a good idea to watch for signs that your little one is tired.
 Some days, babies are just more exhausted than others.
 So, if you see them rubbing their eyes, yawning, looking away, or fussing, it might mean they are ready to hit the hay.

 Night Time Routine

-A night time routine can help babies to learn when it's time to go to sleep for a long stretch.
-Taking a bath, reading, rocking, and soft lullabies are all key ingredients for a great bedtime routine.
+A night time routine can help babies to learn when it’s time to go to sleep for a long stretch.
+Taking a bath, reading, rocking in a glider, and soft lullabies are all key ingredients for a great bedtime routine.

 Believe it or not, a massage can be a relaxing way to help baby drift off.
 This produces a sleep enhancing hormone called melatonin.

 Rocking your baby to sleep may seem like a pleasant idea.
 However, if your baby gets used to falling asleep in your arms, it will be difficult to break this habit down the road.

 It’s fine to rock your baby before bed.
 However, it’s better to transition your little one to the crib once drowsiness sets in, rather than rocking until they fall asleep.